 Filing the reservation protects your chosen name for your exclusive use for 30 days.
 You can learn more about name reservations here.

-Every LLC in Maryland is required to designate a registered agent, which is the individual or registered agent service that receives government correspondence on behalf of your business, then forwards those documents to you.
+Every LLC in Maryland is required to designate a resident agent, which is the individual or resident agent service that receives government correspondence on behalf of your business, then forwards those documents to you.

-When you appoint a Maryland registered agent, here are the state requirements to be mindful of:
+When you appoint a Maryland resident agent, here are the state requirements to be mindful of:

-- Every entity that registers with the Department of Assessments and Taxation (both domestic and foreign) must appoint a registered agent
+- Every entity that registers with the Department of Assessments and Taxation (both domestic and foreign) must appoint a resident agent

 - The agent must be an individual resident of the state or a Maryland corporation